MiemieMethod/InscryptionModsSimplifiedChineseLanguagePack/README.md

     - NEW LESHY RUN: Because of the same name with Grimora's first button, this cannot be translated, or Grimora's will be translated too
     - NEW MAGNIFICUS RUN: If the first button is not translated but this one is, starters screen will be in chaos and the challenge screen will show Leshy's challenges
 	- New Magnificus Run: This is the button on the main screen.
 As in the same name of the one in Kaycee's Mod, this one also cannot be translated
+- When P03KCM Mod installed, these 2 buttons cannot be translated due to an unknown bug:
+    - NEW LESHY RUN: Because of the same name with Grimora's first button, this cannot be translated, or Grimora's will be translated too
+    - NEW P03 RUN: If the first button is not translated but this one is, starters screen will be in chaos and the challenge screen will show Leshy's challenges

 Authors List:
 - MiemieMethod